The Sophomore Year Experience (SOYE) includes programming and activities designed especially to help you throughout your second year as a Comet:

 Health & Wellness

-- Make an appointment with the Student Health Center for care and treatment for acute illnesses and minor injures.
+- Make an appointment with the Student Health Center for care and treatment for acute illnesses and minor injuries.
 Office visits are FREE, minimal charges for lab, procedures and medications.

 - Get your free Flu shot during the Fall Flu Shot Session.